Baltimore Hard Drive Destruction

 With this in mind, it’s easy to see why there is no better way than to physically destroy the hard drive, which can be performed on site or at a secure Baltimore facility.
 The final step involves melting down the metal pieces for recycling, guaranteeing absolute destruction.
 Just like with any other shredding service, you’ll receive a certificate of destruction once the process is complete.

-Not only is hard drive shredding a secure way to handle electronic data, it is more environmentally friendly when your hard drive is recycled after shredding.
-Following the shredding service, the hard drives are disposed of properly , and this ensures EPA compliance as well as state hazardous waste requirements.
+Not only is hard drive shredding a secure way to handle electronic data, but it is also more environmentally friendly when your hard drive is recycled after shredding.
+Following the shredding service, the hard drives are disposed of properly, which ensures EPA compliance as well as state hazardous waste requirements.

 Immediately following the destruction service, you will receive a certificate of destruction.
-This is best for maintaining records, and ensure compliance with standard practices.
+This is best for maintaining records and ensuring compliance with standard practices.
 Rest easy knowing your information was properly destroyed, and your information will remain confidential.

 Don’t Put Your Data at Risk – Get FREE Quotes on Hard Drive Destruction in Baltimore Today!

 Baltimore Document Shredding understands that security threats mean digital data is vulnerable too, which is why we connect you to secure, compliant destroyers of the hard drives storing all your electronic media devices.
-Ensure your safety by contacting Baltimore Document Shredding to discuss which devices you are in possession of that may pose a threat to your or your business’ security.
-Fill out the form to the left, or give us a call at (410) 741-3557 for free quotes today!
+Ensure your safety by contacting Baltimore Document Shredding to discuss which devices you have that may pose a threat to your or your business’ security.
+Fill out the form or give us a call at (410) 741-3557 for free quotes today!